SQ5BAR/piHPSDR-MIDI-Console/README.md

 Encoders 2–5 include push buttons.
 When pressed, each encoder can act as an additional virtual encoder.

+The console is easy to configure directly in piHPSDR using its built-in MIDI learning function.
+Each button and encoder can be freely assigned to any function.

 A CNC handwheel encoder is used for VFO control.
 For smooth operation, the detent mechanism was removed.
 Other encoders are standard low-cost units with integrated push buttons.